stephenjtyrrell/checklist-generator/ChecklistGenerator/README.md

 ## Prerequisites

 - .NET 9.0 or later
-- Word documents in .doc or .docx format (both legacy and modern formats supported)
+- Word documents in .docx format

 ## Installation